rotki/rotki/docs/api.rst

    :resjson string result: The source code of the renderer.
    :statuscode 200: Rendering code successfully returned.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-There is a problem reaching the rotki server.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 403: Logged in user does not have premium.
+   :statuscode 409: There is a problem reaching the rotki server.
    :statuscode 500: Internal rotki error.

 Dealing with trades